RS11348_GAC-Plan.png

 SHOW starts with community

 Communities are at the heart of Plan International’s work.
 They are where lasting change happens.
 Women and girls should take charge of their health and lives.
-Men should actively support them and promote gender equality.
+Men should actively support them and promote equal rights for all.
 And health centres in communities should be well-equipped, and served by professional staff who are skilled to serve the unique needs of women, men, adolescent girls and boys.

-To achieve this, we worked with communities to strengthen women and girls’ agency and networks, engaged husbands, partners and traditional and religious leaders, trained hundreds of health workers and community volunteers, and supported health centres so they were easier to access and staffed with skilled professionals who could provide gender responsive and adolescent friendly health services for girls and pregnant women, including access to family planning.
+To achieve this, we worked with communities to strengthen women's and girls’ agency and networks; engaged husbands, partners and traditional and religious leaders; trained hundreds of health workers and community volunteers; and supported health centres so they were easier to access and staffed with skilled professionals who could provide health services that are responsive to individuals' unique needs, especially for adolescent girls and pregnant women.

 “There were three important areas to strengthen in SHOW communities,” says Chris Armstrong.